A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Discussion

-However, only 29\% of our DSFG sample have JWST spec-zs.
+In total, only 29\% of our DSFG sample have JWST spec-zs.
 For $K_s<23$~mag ($K_s>23$~mag), this fraction is 23\% (32\%), and for $\falma>2.5$~mJy ($\falma<2.5$~mJy), it is 38\% (24\%).
-In other words, JWST has not yet provided particularly complete spectroscopic coverage for submillimeter-selected samples such as this one, likely due in part to their low space density ($\sim$1~arcmin$^{-2}$) (and hence difficulty in targeting large samples efficiently with MSA pointings).
+In other words, JWST has not yet provided particularly complete spectroscopic coverage for submillimeter-selected samples such as this one, likely due in part to their low space density ($\sim$1~arcmin$^{-2}$; hence the difficulty in targeting large samples efficiently with MSA pointings). {Unfortunately, it is difficult to quantify the selection biases involved in selecting targets for the various overlapping JWST/NIRSpec programs in GOODS-S, so we can only draw rough conclusions.}

 Of the $\falma > 2.5$~mJy sources, only one object (SG-ALMA-12) still lacks a spec-z from any method.
 This source was only targeted in a single ALMA tuning due to a mistaken Keck/DEIMOS spec-z that turned out to correspond to a foreground galaxy.
-It is likely that a full ALMA spectral scan would identify a redshift, considering the photo-z ($z_{\rm phot} = 3.76$) and ALMA measured redshifts for sources with similar values of $\falma$.
+It is likely that a full ALMA spectral scan would identify a redshift, considering the photo-z ($z_{\rm phot} = 3.76$) and successful ALMA-based redshifts for sources at similar fluxes.
 A further eight $\falma > 2.5$~mJy sources have tentative spec-zs based off a single millimeter line.
-There is also SG-ALMA-4, which has an optical spec-z that seems incongruous with the ALMA data, as discussed in Section~\ref{sec:redshift_ids}.

-At the sensitivity of our ALMA scans, only five sources below $\falma = 2.5$~mJy have a millimeter line detection, and only one has 2 or more lines.
-Moreover, since our ALMA 870~$\mu$m survey is only 100\% complete down to $\falma \geq 2.25$~mJy, we may be missing additional faint sources elsewhere in the field.
+At the sensitivity of our ALMA scans, only four sources below $\falma = 2.5$~mJy have secure millimeter line detections, and none has 2 or more lines.
 Especially at $K_s>23$~mag, these faint DSFGs are very hard to confirm.
-Only two have JWST redshifts, despite JWST programs targeting optically faint or dark galaxies \citep[e.g.,][]{barrufet25}.
-To complete the spectroscopic survey of this population, which may lie at the highest redshifts \citep[e.g.,][]{barrufet25, zavala26}, will require significant additional investment of ALMA and/or JWST time.
+Only two have JWST redshifts, despite JWST programs targeting optically faint or dark galaxies \citep[e.g.,][]{barrufet25}. {Moreover, since the completeness of our ALMA 870~$\mu$m survey begins to drop at fluxes below $\falma = 2.25$~mJy, we may be starting to miss fainter sources.
+To complete the spectroscopic survey of this population, which has been suggested to lie at the highest redshifts \citep[e.g.,][]{barrufet25, zavala26}, will require an additional concerted investment of ALMA and/or JWST time.}

 In Figure~\ref{fig:zhist_types}, we investigate the relative success of each observing method/instrument as a function of redshift.
-We plot the redshift distribution from Figure~\ref{fig:zhist}, highlighting in each panel, respectively, the distributions of ALMA spec-zs, ground-based spec-zs, HST grism-zs, and JWST spec-zs.
+We plot the redshift distribution from Figure~\ref{fig:zhist}, highlighting in each panel, respectively, the distributions of ALMA spec-zs (including two ALMA spec-zs from the literature), ground-based spec-zs, HST grism-zs, and JWST spec-zs.